metareflection/cotlog/README.md

 ## Results

 Gold FOL on FOLIO validation (204 examples): **91.2% accuracy** (186/204 correct, 8 parse errors from malformed data).

+## Known limitations

+- **No equality support**: The FOL parser doesn't handle `=` or `≠`.
+LLM-generated steps using equality will fail to parse.
+- **Uncertain conclusions can't be "proved"**: When the correct answer is Uncertain, the prover returns Uncertain by design (neither the conjecture nor its negation is provable).
+These aren't verification failures — they're correct, but they don't count as "fully verified" in the current reporting.
+- **LLM may assume unstated facts**: Steps like `Employee(james)` that assert facts not in the premises are legitimately unverifiable by the prover.

 See [DESIGN.md](DESIGN.md) for full architectural details.